Older persons

 Gift and Inheritance Tax

-If you give a gift or inheritance to someone, they may have to pay Gift and Inheritance Tax on it.
+If you give a gift or an inheritance to someone, they may have to pay Gift or Inheritance Tax on it.

-Gifts or inheritances you receive from your spouse or civil partner are exempt from Gift and Inheritance Tax.
+Gifts or inheritances you give to your spouse or civil partner are exempt from Gift and Inheritance Tax.

 Exemptions such as those relating to retirement benefits or to dwelling houses may also be relevant depending on the circumstances.

-Reliefs which can reduce the tax bill of the person receiving the gift or inheritance are:
+Reliefs which can reduce the tax bill of the person receiving the gift or inheritance include:

 Dwelling House Exemption